Navya Mobility is developing autonomous driving electric buses and other services that create new value in transportation.

 With the aim of improving mobility in the city center, a demonstration experiment is held every year to implement regular operation.
 This year, the fifth one, was held on a grand scale in conjunction with a town event, and it was confirmed that awareness of autonomous driving bus has increased.
 Efforts are underway to obtain useful data for implementation, such as verifying the communication status of remote monitoring and driving routes.

-Sakaimachi, Ibaraki Prefecture (Regular operation/ARMA)
+Sakaimachi, Ibaraki Prefecture (regular operation)

-Haneda Innovation City, Tokyo (Regular operation/ARMA)
+Haneda Innovation City, Tokyo (regular operation)

 *1: As of January 2025 *2: As of the end of December 2024